Tiromachelan/tetris-game/README.md

 Left arrow to move the piece left

-Up arrow to roate the piece (note that the piece will not rotate if it is too close to another piece, or any of the 4 borders of the grid)
+Up arrow to rotate the piece (note that the piece will not rotate if it is too close to another piece, or any of the 4 borders of the grid)

 Down arrow to move the piece down